openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/movement/string-tensor-unpack-15.rst

 **Category**: *Data movement*

 **Short description**: *StringTensorUnpack* operation transforms a given batch of strings into three tensors - one containing the concatenated string data, and two other storing begin and end indices of the strings, respectively.
-The data can be given either as strings or as ``unsigned 8-bit integer`` values.

 **Detailed description**